Daniel J. Frey

 Middle America fed.

-Middle America was comforted by their fear of the other.
+Middle America was comforted by its fear of the other.

 Those people who live on the bad side of town are different from me, they told themselves.